-No student shall be in the halls during a class period without an ID.
-Any students found in the halls without an ID may be subject to a discipline consequence.
+No student shall be in the halls during a class period without a pass from the teacher.
+Any students found in the halls without a pass may be subject to a discipline consequence.
 The entire ESHS is subject to surveillance by camera.
+Hall Sweeps will be issued by administration on a regular basis to encourage students to be in class on time.
+Students in the hall, without a pass, during a tardy sweep may receive immediate discipline.